Florida's Nature Coast: Top Things to Do in Crystal River, Florida and Citrus County

 Top Things to Do in Crystal River, FL

-There are so many things to do in Crystal River, Florida, and all of Citrus County - that will keep your family happily entertained for days, including several interesting State Parks: the Homosassa Springs Wildlife State Park and the Crystal River State Archeological Park.
+There are many unique things to do in Crystal River, Florida - and all of Citrus County - that will keep your family happily entertained for days, including several interesting State Parks: the Homosassa Springs Wildlife State Park and the Crystal River State Archeological Park.

 1. Homosassa Springs Wildlife State Park